isabella232/manta-garbage-collector/README.md

 }
 ```

-The `/shards` endpoint, describe below should be used for two purposes:
+The `/shards` endpoint, described below should be used for two purposes:
 1. To modify the configuration of all shards.
 This is equivalent to applying the
 changes included in the JSON body to all shards the garbage collector is
 processing via the `/shards/:shard` endpoint.
 Changes applied in this manner